rnd-ash/ecu_diagnostics/README.md

 A cross-platform crate with FFI bindings to allow for complex vehicle ECU diagnostics.

 ## IMPORTANT
-Currently this crate is not 100% ready for use.
-Check the feature matrix below for each diagnostic server's checklist
+This crate is a work in progress, and ECU compatibility may vary!
+This crate goes by the KWP2000 and UDS specification, but some ECUs choose to deviate slightly from the official specification!

 ## Features
-* Easy to use (Check the examples folder for UDS server usage with SocketCAN)
+* Easy to use (Check the examples folder)
 * Implements UDS, KWP2000 and OBD2
+* Hardware API for accessing common OBD-2 adapter types (Passthru)
 * FFI bindings for use in C/C++ projects!
 (Check the examples folder)
 * Safe to use (Cannot inadvertently send incorrect requests to the ECU)
 * Parsing support - Where possible, data is returned in data structures, being interpreted from the ECU's response, rather than just bytes which have to be manually interpreted